binarysouljour/SaveMe/README.md

 We can also trigger their wifi hotspot and make our [Raspberry_pi] connected to it.

-It would provide the distance between the Hotspot and the Device [ Pi]
+It would provide the distance between the Hotspot and the Device [ Pi].